mtlynch/mtlynch.io/content/retrospectives/2022/07/index.md

 ### Some combination

-The route I'm leaning towards a blended approach that uses the most automatic method possible but falls back to more manual methods for edge cases:
+I'm leaning towards a blended approach that uses the most automatic method possible but falls back to more manual methods for edge cases:

 1. Check if the device's hardware ID is pre-registered.
 1. If the device isn't pre-registered, prompt the user for their order ID and email so we can find their order automatically.